 Aidan Charron, associate director of Global Earth Day at Earthday.org and former director of the organization's End Plastics Initiatives, agrees, adding, "Like all news and reports about plastic, it should be a concern for everyone.
 Especially as tea is the world's second most popular drink after water."
 He explains that plastic can be made from over 16,000 chemicals combined with oil, creating countless potentially harmful variations.
 Many of these chemicals remain unnamed or undisclosed due to trade secret protections.
 "Plastics have gone largely unregulated and understudied for so long that we have forgotten to ask enough questions.
 But now the scientific community is paying much more attention," he notes.
 He explains that we're consuming microplastics and the additive chemicals that leach from them through our drinks and food — adding that most of the time, the plastics come from the packaging, like single-use plastic bottles or, in this case, the tea bag itself.

-The health effects of these particles remain uncertain.
-Le highlights that microplastics as a whole can interact with human cells, potentially altering gene expression through chemicals leached from the plastic, which can act as endocrine disruptors.
+That said, it's important to understand that microplastics as a whole are being linked to negative health outcomes.
+Le highlights that microplastics can interact with human cells, potentially altering gene expression through chemicals leached from the plastic, which can act as endocrine disruptors.
 "This altering of gene expression can cause a myriad of issues," he says, with possible links to cancers, digestive conditions and neurological disorders.

-Building on this concern, Charron emphasizes the broader health risks associated with total microplastic exposure (not just from a single source, like tea bags, but from all areas of life).
+Building on this concern, Charron emphasizes the broader health risks associated with total microplastic exposure.
 "We don't know what the plastics from tea drinking are doing to us right now, as this is all such new research.
 But we do know there is a growing list of disorders and diseases that are associated with the ingestion of other types of microplastic and their chemicals: cancers, heart attacks, strokes, neurological issues including Alzheimer's and dementia, behavioral issues, decreased fertility, increased risks of miscarriage, to name just a few."

 Practical tea bag alternatives

-If the idea of sipping on microplastics has you rethinking your tea habits, don't worry — plenty of simple swaps can help you enjoy your favorite brew with peace of mind.
+If you're looking to reduce microplastic exposure and you're ready to opt for all-natural or plastic-free tea brewing options, you're in luck.
+There are plenty of simple swaps that can help you enjoy your favorite brew with peace of mind.
 Here are some of our favorites.

 The Harney & Sons Mug with Infuser is a thoughtfully designed, practical piece.
 This ceramic mug has a classic white finish and a generous 16-ounce capacity.
 It comes with a fine-gauge stainless steel infuser designed for optimal steeping, ensuring that even the finest tea leaves are adequately infused without escaping into the cup or your mouth!